mpontus/100-days-of-code/log.md

 **Today's Progress:**: Finished with backbone for the new prettier-install.

 **Thoughts:** Still working not as fast as I would have liked.
 I should plan ahead more.

+### Day 9: July 26, 2017

+**Today's Progress:**: Manually tested prettier install, introduced feedback and rudimentary CLI options.

+**Thoughts:** Planning ahead is great.
+I had a sense that I was fighting against a clock, which prevented me from being distracted with incidental problems.
+Split my goal for today in 3 parts, two of which I underestimated.